open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-repositories.md

 For more info on differences of merging vs. rebasing (and when to use which one), [check this out](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)

 If you would like to understand how syncing with the fork works, here is a useful [video](https://www.youtube.com/watch?v=-zvHQXnBO6c)

-## Summary of steps

-1. Clone your GitHub repository username.github.io. , `cd <username>.github.io.`

-2. Check for changes you missed while you were gone.
-You can do this with ``git fetch upstream``, ``git checkout master``, and ``git merge upstream/master``.
-  - If you're slightly confused, remember that the "upstream" we're referring to is the [main github repository](https://github.com/open-learning-exchange/open-learning-exchange.github.io).
-3. Push the updates you just downloaded to your GitHub repository by using ``git push``([info](https://git-scm.com/docs/git-info))

-Note: For steps 2 and 3, developers should do this every time they begin to work.
-This way we as a team can minimize data loss, and can save you some time.
-You want to make sure that you are always up to date with the GitHub.

 ## Useful links